GB: Chitral Elephant Hawkmoth; Obscure Elephant Hawkmoth

 Unknown.

-Eastern Afghanistan (Safed Koh Mountains, Kotkai) at 2350m (Ebert, 1974) and central Afghanistan (Danner, Eitschberger & Surholt, 1998), and Pakistan as far south as Karachi (Bell & Scott, 1937; Ebert, 1974; Rafi et al., 2014; Humairah Hanif et al., 2016).
+Central Afghanistan (Danner, Eitschberger & Surholt, 1998) and eastern Afghanistan (Safed Koh Mountains, Kotkai) at 2350m (Ebert, 1974), as well as Pakistan as far south as Karachi (Butler, 1881; Bell & Scott, 1937; Ebert, 1974; Rafi et al., 2014; Humairah Hanif et al., 2016; Haxaire, Gujjar & Saeed, 2017).

 Extra-limital range.
-Northern India as far east as Dehra Dun, Uttarakhand, and Nepal: several localities are given for Himachal Pradesh, India, by Sidhu & Nair (2017).
+Northern India as far east as Dehra Dun, Uttarakhand, and Nepal; several localities are given for Himachal Pradesh, India, by Sidhu & Nair (2017).
 Records from Sikkim are almost certainly erroneous, even though there is a specimen in the Natural History Museum, London, attributed to this locality.